Gavin Gunning: Blackburn Rovers

-Gunning joined Blackburn Rovers from Crumlin United in January 2006, at the age of 15; it was reported as a "major coup" for Blackburn manager Mark Hughes as league champions Chelsea had also expressed an interest.
-After featuring in the academy and reserve sides, Gunning was described as "one of the most promising prospects from Blackburn Rovers' Academy" and in 2008, signed a two-year professional contract.
+Gunning joined Blackburn Rovers from Crumlin United in January 2006 at the age of 15; it was reported as a "major coup" for Blackburn manager Mark Hughes as league champions Chelsea had also expressed an interest.
+After featuring in the academy and reserve teams, Gunning was described as "one of the most promising prospects from Blackburn Rovers' Academy" and in 2008, signed a two-year professional contract.
 He was given the number 29 shirt by Rovers manager Sam Allardyce for the 2009–10 season, having been given number 42 the previous season, though it was thought to be likely that he would be sent out on loan.
 On 6 August 2009, he moved to Tranmere Rovers on a one-month loan.
-He made his first team debut two days later, in a 2–0 defeat at Yeovil Town.
+He made his first-team debut two days later, in a 2–0 defeat at Yeovil Town.
 He went on to make a total of six League One appearances whilst at Prenton Park.

 On 22 January 2010, Gunning started his second loan spell during that season when he joined League Two club Rotherham United on an initial one-month emergency loan.
 After making two appearances, his loan was extended until the end of the season.
 In the second leg of the 2009–10 League Two Play-offs against Aldershot Town, Gunning set up a goal for Adam Le Fondre, as Rotherham won 3–0 on aggregate.
-Gunning was in the starting line-up in the play-offs finals at Wembley Stadium, however Rotherham were defeated 3–2 by Dagenham & Redbridge.
+Gunning was in the starting line-up in the play-offs finals at Wembley Stadium, however, Rotherham were defeated 3–2 by Dagenham & Redbridge.

 In November 2010, Gunning joined League Two side Bury on loan until 11 December 2010, before the deal was extended until the end of January 2011.
 He played just twice during his stay at Gigg Lane.
 On 28 January 2011, Gunning joined Scottish Premier League club Motherwell on loan until the end of the 2010–11 season.
 He made his debut for the club on 2 February, coming on as a substitute for Steven Hammell in a 1–0 defeat to Kilmarnock.
-On 27 February, he assisted one of John Sutton's two goals, as Motherwell beat Celtic 2–0 at Fir Park, Gunning started the Scottish Cup Final against Celtic and struck a terrific long-range shot in the 35th minute which bounced off the crossbar; Celtic went on to win the match 3–0.
+On 27 February, he assisted one of John Sutton's two goals, as Motherwell beat Celtic 2–0 at Fir Park, Gunning started the Scottish Cup final against Celtic and struck a terrific long-range shot in the 35th minute which bounced off the crossbar; Celtic went on to win the match 3–0.
 At the end of the season, he returned to Blackburn Rovers.

-Ahead of the 2011–12 season, Gunning was linked with a return to Motherwell and a move to Aberdeen, both as loan deals.
+Ahead of the 2011–12 season, Gunning was linked with a return to Motherwell and a move to Aberdeen as loan deals.
 He then went on trial at Scunthorpe United.
 After playing in a friendly match against Rotherham United, manager Alan Knill said he was satisfied with Gunning's performance, but thought that he, along with other players on trial with the club, needed to do more to get a contract.
 After playing for Scunthorpe in another friendly, Knill said he was hoping to get Gunning signed on a permanent contract.